Welcome to my studio

 Emu Painting

 Emu Painting: I did this painting back in 2022 just before I graduated from High School.
 I decided to paint an Emu for a few reasons.
 The first reason is because I am Australian.
 I lived in Australia until the age of 14.
-I was missing home and felt nostalgic when in 9th grade I met my friend of 8 years now. when we met she gave me the nick name Emu because my name starts with Em and given my Australian background she thought it was a fun nickname. after awhile the other friends I had become friends with started calling me that too, by the time I had graduated even the teachers called me Emu.
+I was missing home and felt nostalgic when in 9th grade I met my friend of 8 years now. when we met she gave me the nick name Emu because my name starts with Em and given my Australian background she thought it was a fun nickname. after awhile the other people I had become friends with started calling me that too, by the time I had graduated even the teachers called me Emu.
 I knew once I left High School there was a possibility that the nickname she had given me would most likely not be used by most people in the future.
 I had grown attached to the name and wanted a way to remember my days in School and my home country.

 Welcome to my studio – Emilia Valerio